5 Common Dreams and What They Mean

 Looking to have more dreams?
 You might need a better pillow to get there.
-Made of a premium bamboo blend, the Cosy House Collection Luxury Bamboo Pillow is the leader in support and comfort.
+Made of a premium bamboo viscose blend, the Cosy House Collection Luxury Pillow is a leader in support and comfort.
 Stuffed with shredded memory foam, this pillow cradles your head and neck, reducing pain and discomfort.
 Not only that, but it’s completely adjustable for personalized sleep.
-Bamboo’s naturally hypoallergenic and antibacterial properties mean that you can sleep comfortably without dust mites, dead skin, and bacteria in the way.
-Click here to check out the Luxury Bamboo Pillow!
+Our bamboo viscose blend has naturally hypoallergenic properties, meaning you can sleep comfortably without common household non-living allergens getting in the way.
+Click here to check out the Luxury Pillow!

 We've gone ahead & enclosed a 10% off coupon below for you to use if you'd like to take the plunge and try out our sheets for yourself!
 To shop our collection & get 10% OFF Use the code 'BLOG10' at checkout.